Associates a C run-time file descriptor with an existing operating system file handle.

 |_O_WTEXT||Opens the file in Unicode (translated UTF-16) mode.|

 The _open_osfhandle call transfers ownership of the Win32 file handle to the file descriptor.
-To close a file opened with _open_osfhandle, call _close.
-The underlying OS file handle is also closed by a call to _close, so it is not necessary to call the Win32 function CloseHandle on the original handle.
-If the file descriptor is owned by a FILE * stream, then calling fclose on that FILE * stream also closes both the file descriptor and the underlying handle.
-In this case, do not call _close on the file descriptor.
+To close a file opened by using _open_osfhandle, call _close.
+The underlying OS file handle is also closed by a call to _close.
+Don't call the Win32 function CloseHandle on the original handle.
+If the file descriptor is owned by a FILE * stream, then a call to fclose closes both the file descriptor and the underlying handle.
+In this case, don't call _close on the file descriptor or CloseHandle on the original handle.

 For more compatibility information, see Compatibility.